 THEAN HOU TEMPLE

-Thean Hou Temple was built in 1987 in honor of Mazu, Goddess of the Sea.
+One thing you can’t forget to add to your Kuala Lumpur itinerary is Thean Hou Temple which was built in 1987 in honor of Mazu, Goddess of the Sea.
 There is no entrance fee to visit the large complex which comprises of statues of dragons and deities within perfectly manicured gardens.

 Inside, you’ll find three alters each holding the statues of Guan Yin, Goddess of mercy, Shui Wei Sheng Niang, Goddess of the waterfront and Mazu.
 The intricate carvings and tiles adorning the walls will definitely leave you speechless!